jczestochowska/jczestochowska.github.io/index.md

 Again, South Side is the district to avoid.
 Interestingly, city center has the lowest percentage of failed inspections.
 As the critical areas, we again have Oakland and Washington park as leading restaurant-dangerous communities in Chicago.

 Even though we are now focused on choosing the place to eat based on formal criteria like inspections, we would still like to include some user's opinion.
 Among all the inspections, there are some inspections of type complaint and suspected food poisoning.
-Complaint type means that the inspection is done inresponse to a complaint against the establishment.
+Complaint type means that the inspection is done in response to a complaint against the establishment.
 Suspected food poisioning is a specific type of complaint based inspection, when the inspection is done in response to one or more persons claiming to have gotten ill as a result of eating at the establishment.
 Therefore we will check number of inspections of type Complaint or Suspected Food Poisoning, because these inspections imply that users haven't been satisfied with the conditions in the restaurants.

 <div class="map">
 {% include average_number_of_complaints.html %}